XuJiandong/ckb-js/docs/fs.md

 }
 ```

 If we want ckb-js-vm to execute this code smoothly, we must package them into a file system first.
-To pack them within the current directory into `$packed_file`, you may run
+To pack them within the current directory into `fib.fs`, you may run
-`find . -name '*js' -type f | lua "tools/fs.lua" pack "$packed_file"`.
+`find . -name *.js -type f | lua tools/fs.lua pack fib.fs`.

 ```
 // Output